HelloItsJustin/Operating-System-Development/README.md

 ## 📝 License

 This project is created and maintained by **Justin Thomas** for educational purposes.
-Some components may be inspired or directly based on open-source examples provided by Nanobyte.